alexander-schell/SigNICA/README.md

 *"Nonlinear Independent Component Analysis for Continuous-Time Signals"* (February 2021)

-by Harald Oberhauser and Alexander Schell (preprint available at https://arxiv.org/abs/2102.02876.)
+by Harald Oberhauser and Alexander Schell.
+(A preprint of this paper is available at https://arxiv.org/abs/2102.02876.)